-Are you planning your trip to Manila but need inspiration?
-Fret not, the list of fascinating landmarks worth visiting in the Philippines is lengthy and the Filipino capital is no exception.
-Read on to make sure you don’t miss any of the must-see attractions.
+The list of fascinating landmarks worth visiting in the Philippines is lengthy and the Filipino capital is no exception.
+It comes as no surprise that millions of travelers visit the capital each year.

-TIP: Don’t leave your country without remembering to check whether you need to apply for a Philippines visa.
+Those who come from abroad will need to apply for a Philippines visa before arriving in Manila.
 Not all travelers are required to do so, but those who do should apply in advance.

 San Agustin Church

 The construction of San Agustin Church began at the end of the 16th century.
 Today, the church is a UNESCO site and the oldest stone-built church in the Philippines.

 It features a Baroque style and a beautiful interior complete with intricate moldings.
 Get there early to avoid the crowds since the beauty of this tourist attraction is no longer a secret.

 You might want to consider exploring Chinatown in Manila.
 Sounds odd?
 Chinese have been present in the region since the 800s.

 The quarter known as Bindondo was the area where Hokkien Chinese immigrants and their descendants made their home.